 Every Wednesday evening, the Art Gallery of NSW welcomes you into its hallowed halls and throws the ultimate in absolutely free mid-week social and cultural events.
 Until 10pm, Art After Hours offers a regular program of live music, lectures and celebrity talks, drawing workshops, film screenings, gallery tours and other events – and, of course, nocturnal access to its latest exhibitions.
-Through March, Art After Hours is focusing on Australian art legend John Olsen, in conjunction with their exhibition John Olsen: The You Beaut Country.
-In addition to guided tours of the show, there will be a series of talks taking you inside his world and work.
-See what else is on offer after hours via Sydney's new Wednesday-night Culture Up Late initiative.
+Through July, Art After Hours is themed around the exhibitions Mervyn Bishop and Making Modernism: O’Keeffe, Preston, Cossington Smith.
+In addition to guided tours of the show, there will be a series of talks taking you inside the life and work of the artists.
+Check out our hit list of the best art to see in Sydney this month.

 The Ritz in Randwick is one of Sydney's true architectural gems, built in 1937 and one of only two Art Deco cinemas left in Sydney.
 A visit here can bring lustre to any film.
 To mark the 80th birthday of the Ritz, they have programmed a season of nine all-time Hollywood greats spanning 1939 to 1967, all of them digitally restored and all of them must-sees for everyone who loves movies.Sublimely funny, desperately romantic, and endlessly quotable, Casablanca (1943) kicks off the season, with Humphrey Bogart in the iconic role of café owner Rick and Ingrid Bergman as his lost love Ilsa.
 Will they be reunited in Nazi-occupied Morocco?
 Will one of the usual suspects take the rap, will Sam play it again, and will they always have Paris?
 Vivien Leigh vows to get her man at the end of the Civil War in the epic Gone with the Wind (1939), while Warren Beatty and Faye Dunaway go on a rampage as Bonnie and Clyde (1967), evoking the spirit of rebellion of the 1960s.
 Also from 50 years ago is The Graduate.
 This hilarious counterculture touchstone will seduce you with its witty performance from Dustin Hoffman and smouldering turn from Anne Bancroft, and touch you with its tale of the bitter older generation reaching out to strangle the younger.
 Indulge your sentimental side with Cary Grant and Deborah Kerr in the 1957 romantic weepie An Affair to Remember, or join Cary in the white-knuckle Alfred Hitchcock adventure North by Northwest, made two years later.
 Love La La Land?
 Then see o